 Court Ordered Volunteers

-If you have been ordered to complete community work service of have been given the option to perform community work service (CWS) in lieu of paying your fine, you can complete your hours at one of our warehouse facilities after having gone through either ECOSLO or Pucciarelli Consulting.
-Please contact us for more information.
+If you have been ordered to complete community work service or have been given the option to perform community work service (CWS) in lieu of paying your fine, you can complete your hours at one of our warehouse facilities after enrolling through either ECOSLO or Pucciarelli Consulting.

 To learn more about our volunteer opportunities contact our Volunteer Coordinator: